Residence Life

 Frequently Asked Questions

-Am I required to have a dining plan it I live on campus?
+Am I required to have a dining plan to live on campus?

-All residence hall residents are required to have a dining plan.
-Students will be able to choose from two dining plans while completing their contract.
-Each plan is prices differently.
+All residents are required to have a dining plan.
+Students will have the option to choose from two dining plans when completing their contract.
+Each plan is priced differently.
 The two dining plan options are describes below:

 Can I bring a guest to the dining hall?
 How much does it cost?